 Description - What happened?
 Feelings - What were you thinking and feeling?
 Evaluation - What was good and bad about the experience?

 Analysis - What sense can you make of the situation?
-Analysis - What sense can you make of the situation: Conclusion - What else could you have done?

-Action plan If it areas again u what would you do?
-Action plan - If it arose again, v vriat would you do?
-Nursing student signature Date: Preceptor/Associate Preceptor Signature Date: i receptor Signature
+Conclusion - What else could you have done?
+Action Plan - If it arose again, what would you do? netion i lan in it arose again, what would you do: Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date: